Valene Ewing: Knots Landing

 After their remarriage, Gary and Valene move to Knots Landing, a coastal suburb of Los Angeles, California.
 Valene is initially skeptical of the move, and describes Knots Landing as "no place to start over".
 She is struck by her neighbors, the Fairgates, and particularly by Sid's daughter, Annie, from Sid's first marriage, who reminds Val of her own daughter, Lucy.
 Gary is determined to stay and convinces Val to give Knots Landing a chance.
 Val becomes involved in John B. Anderson's Independent 1980 presidential election effort, joining the local chapter of the Anderson-Lucey '80 campaign.
 She also signs up neighbor Karen Fairgate (Michele Lee) and the pair eventually become best friends, a relationship struck when Annie, on the run, turns to Val for help, and Val convinces her to return to her father and stepmother.
 Val remained a central character on the show from 1979 to 1992.
 Gary and Val's daughter, Lucy, visits her parents in Knots Landing and appears in one episode in the show's first season.
-Though largely uneducated, Valene discovers she has a talent for writing and writes a thinly veiled expose of the Ewings of Dallas called "Capricorn Crude".
+Though largely uneducated, Valene discovers she has a talent for writing and writes a thinly veiled exposé of the Ewings of Dallas called "Capricorn Crude".
 Gary is extremely critical of the book, which affects their marriage.
 However, the book is published and Val becomes a best-selling novelist and financially independent.
 Val leaves Gary after Gary's affair with his neighbor and business partner, Abby Cunningham (Donna Mills); and Val keeps the house in Seaview Circle.
 Gary and Val's second marriage ended in divorce nearly a year later.
-Val is subsequently married to Ben Gibson (Doug Sheehan) (1985-1987), and later briefly to Danny Waleska (Sam Behrens) (1990).
+Val is subsequently married to Ben Gibson (Doug Sheehan) (1985–1987), and later briefly to Danny Waleska (Sam Behrens) (1990).